PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 [cover]
 relative = true
-image = "screenshot-2023-06-06-at-4.10.42-pm.png"
+image = "snapshot1-1-.jpg"
-caption = "The new Garden Summary feature." alt = "The new Garden Summary feature."
+caption = "From left-to-right: Gardener Scott, [Erin Thomson](https://blog.planter.garden/author/erin-thomson/), and [Peter Keefe](https://blog.planter.garden/author/peter-keefe/)" alt = "From left-to-right: Gardener Scott, Erin Thomson, and Peter Keefe"
 +++
 Today, I'm thrilled to share some exciting news with you about our latest feature: the Garden Summary.
 But first, let me tell you about an incredible conversation we had with none other than Gardener Scott.

 If you don’t know who Gardener Scott is, you should go straight to his [YouTube channel](https://www.youtube.com/@GardenerScott) right now and binge-watch his excellent gardening videos.
 We (Gardener Scott, Erin Thomson, and myself) met up on a rainy day to brainstorm cool features together, talked about the history of the app, and, of course, our brand-new Garden Summary feature.
 In fact, the Garden Summary feature was inspired by a previous conversation with Gardener Scott as well as input from the Planter community!
-So be sure to check out the interview video **\[insert link to Gardener Scott's YouTube video]**.\
+So be sure to check out the video:

-\
+{{< youtube swuD8dGNgME >}}

 Ok, now back to the new feature!

 ## Garden Summary